UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

             export CONDA_PKG_DIRS="/cfs/klemming/projects/supr/courses-fall-2025/$USER/" #only needed once per session conda create --prefix $CONDA_ENVS_PATH/spyder-env python=3.11.7 spyder
             source activate spyder-env
+            # A prompt "(/path-to/spyder-env/)" should show up
+            # double-check we are using python from the Conda environment!
+            which python  # should point to the conda environment! python -V     # should give python version 3.12.X

          - Let's install packages that we need.